 The rate of capital accumulation in the business sector has more than doubled since the beginning of the decade.
 As shown in figure 1, an overwhelming portion of the growth can be attributed to outlays for information-processing equipment and computer software.
-In nominal terms, this category of investment has grown from nine per cent of total business investment in 1990 to 22 per cent in 1999.1 The real growth has been far more dramatic because of a steady decline in the relative prices of computer components.2 Over the decade, real outlays on IT equipment have increased three-fold, accounting for about 60 per cent of the growth in the total, compared to only a 40 per cent increase in all other forms of investment.3
+In nominal terms, this category of investment has grown from 9 percent of total business investment in 1990 to 22 percent in 1999.
+The real growth has been far more dramatic because of a steady decline in the relative prices of computer components.
+Over the decade, real outlays on IT equipment have increased three-fold, accounting for about 60 percent of the growth in the total, compared to only a 40 percent increase in all other forms of investment.